20 Best Action Fight Scenes In Fighting Movies, Ranked (For You To Disagree With).

 5. Unleashed (2005).
 Danny The Dog gets unleashed – first fight scene

-Like with artists such as Jackie Chan, Bruce Lee, and Donnie Yen, you could create a whole list with just fight scenes starring Jet Li.
+Like with artists such as Jackie Chan, Bruce Lee, and Donnie Yen, you could create a list of fight scenes starring Jet Li.

-Li has starred in so many cool fight scenes showcasing his Wushu skills.
+Li has starred in many cool fight scenes showcasing his Wushu skills.

-This scene from Unleashed, aka Danny the Dog, is a bit different – it’s less flashy kungfu – and more dirty and aggressive than we usually see from Li.
+This scene from Unleashed, aka Danny the Dog, is a bit different – it’s less flashy kungfu – and dirtier and more aggressive than we usually see from Li.

 Unleashed is underrated compared to other Jet Li movies, but I like it and its fighting style.

-The scene has some cool moves, and it’s easy to follow even though it’s gritty and dark.
+The scene has some cool moves, and it’s easy to follow despite being gritty and dark.

 That’s why I think it deserves a spot on this list.